George Spitz: 1932 Olympic campaign

 Spitz was the world's best high jumper in 1932.
 On February 6 he improved his own indoor world record to 2.02 m (6 ft 7 5/8 in), again at the Millrose Games.
-A week later at Boston he broke the record again, jumping 2.04 m (6 ft 8 1/2 in), a mark that exceeded Osborn's outdoor world record as well.
+A week later at the Boston Athletic Association Indoor Games he broke the record again, jumping 2.04 m (6 ft 8 1/2 in), a mark that exceeded Osborn's outdoor world record as well.
 Spitz also won his first national indoor championship that year, clearing a meeting record 2.00 m (6 ft 7 in) on that occasion.

 Spitz injured his ankle that spring, and while he remained in good form the injury gave him on-and-off trouble.
 He was forced to scratch from the annual meet of his own club, the New York Athletic Club, in early June.
 But he managed to return in time for the Olympic Trials, and after he jumped 2.03 m (6 ft 8 in) in workouts ahead of the Trials and 1.99 m (6 ft 6 5/8 in) in the competition itself, tying for first with Bob Van Osdel and Corny Johnson, he was again considered the leading Olympic favorite.

 At the Olympics, however, the injured ankle bothered him again and he only managed to place ninth, clearing no higher than 1.90 m (6 ft 3 in).